-- 1. Be a certified police officer with the Police Department; - 2.
+- 1. Be a sworn peace officer in good standing with the Police Department; - 2.
 Have at least five (5) years of experience working as a police officer with the Police Department; - 3.
 Have experience working with youths; - 4.
-Have completed training regarding the duties and responsibilities of a school resource officer; - 5.
+Have completed the following training regarding the duties and responsibilities of a school resource officer: - a.
+Certification through the Illinois Law Enforcement Training and Standards Board as a Juvenile Police Officer under 705 ILCS 405/1-3(17); and - b.
+The Basic School Resource Officer Course provided by the National Association of School Resource Officers. - 5.
 Have strong verbal, written, and interpersonal skills, including public speaking; - 6.
 Be able to function as a strong role model for students in the District; and - 7.
 Possess an even temperament and set a good example for students.